phonopy/phonopy/doc/setting-tags.rst

    ANIME = 0.5 0.5 0

-The values mean a *q*-point to be calculated.
+The values are the *q*-point to be calculated.
 An animation file of ``anime.ascii`` is generated.

 .. toctree::